diem/dip/lips/lip-5.md

 A common pattern to a cross-wallet transaction would be:

 1) The recipient generates a *intent identifier* consisting of their account identifier, and payment metadata
-2) The recipient shares this information with a would-be sender over some communication channel
+2) The recipient shares this information with a would-be sender over some communication channel (eg. SMS, Email, QR code)
 3) The sender's wallet deserializes this information and populates a transaction for the sending user to authorize
 4) The sending user authorizes the request and their wallet submits the transaction to the Libra blockchain
-5) The recipient wallet witnesses the transaction on-chain and confirms the funds have been received
+5) The recipient wallet monitors on-chain events for its accounts and identifies a specific transaction by the unique subaddress passed in the transaction's metadata fields.
+Upon observing such a transaction, they can confirm funds have been received.

 Examples of cross-wallet payment scenarios include: